PeterLZhou/slate/source/index.html.md

 apply plugin: "co.langapi.langplugin"
 ```

-If you're build files are in kotlin, visit [here](https://plugins.gradle.org/plugin/co.langapi.langplugin) for more details.
+If your build files are in Kotlin, visit [here](https://plugins.gradle.org/plugin/co.langapi.langplugin) for more details.

 ## Run init

 First, sync gradle if your IDE hasn't already autosynced.
 Then in the root directory use the gradle wrapper to run the initialization task.

+langapiconfig.json declares the path of the original strings.xml file and the new strings.xml files for each language.

 ```shell--all
 #!/usr/bin/bash

 > gradlew init
 ```

-langapiconfig.json declares the path of the original strings.xml file and the new strings.xml files for each language.

 ```json--all
 {